 Preparing for successful registration and POS collection starts with building trust and exuding confidence.
 Associates should introduce themselves, being sure to include their name, department, the goal of registration and review of financial responsibility.
 Give patients an opportunity to mentally process the financial impact, review the estimate, and ask questions.

 “Hi, Mrs. Smith.
 My name is John and I have worked in our registration department for the past two years.
 I’ll be asking a series of questions to get you registered today, and we will also be discussing your financial responsibility once I prepare an estimate for you.”

 “Mrs. Smith, have you considered what method of payment you would like to use today?”

-- If Mrs. Smith replies “No” or “I hadn’t thought about making payment today”
+- If Mrs. Smith replies, “No” or “I hadn’t thought about making a payment today.”

 - “We accept cash, check, credit card, along with a few touch-to-pay options, such as Google and Apple Pay.
 I would be happy to process your payment for you today.”

 - If Mrs. Smith replies, “No, I can’t afford it”